 - Hand (hand) and Hände (hands)

 - Stock (stick) and Stöcke (sticks)

 Present and Past Tense

 Another way the umlauts are used is to distinguish between the present and the past tense.
 An example could be the verb “to lie”.
 In English, this is to lie in the present tense and lied in the past tense.
 In German, this becomes “lügen” in the present tense and “log” in the past tense.
 Other examples include

 How to type the German umlauts?

-Each country has their own keyboards which have been customized to fit their own alphabet.
+Each country has their own keyboards which have been customized to fit its own alphabet.
 So if you are not a native German speaker or do not live in Germany, your keyboard might not have the umlauts you need to type correctly.

 One solution to this is to simply get a German keyboard.
-It will have the umlauts on the right hand side, as shown in the picture below.
+It will have the umlauts on the right-hand side, as shown in the picture below.

 The other one is to write the umlauts using the keyboard combination keys.
 These combinations work on most keyboards and will give you the umlaut you need.

 |ü||ALT 0252||Ü||ALT 0220|